- Full-day tour to the Tiwi Islands, from Darwin

 Start your day by visiting the Aboriginal community of Wurrumiyanga.
 Your guide accompanies you to the local museum, and provides commentary on the displays of traditional art and the depictions of Tiwi dreamtime stories.

-After touring the museum, you’ll follow your guide to the site of the island’s early mission.
+After touring the museum, follow your guide to the site of the island’s early mission.
 Hear stories about the history of the area as you walk around the Catholic church.